 3.21.
-Table 1. is giving an example of the practical implementation of a strategy for the design process.
-In this strategy the design is divided into four steps representing an increasing level of detail in the studies.
+Table 1 gives an example of the practical implementation of a strategy for the design process.
+In this strategy, the design is divided into four steps representing an increasing level of detail.
 The main parameters to be considered for each step are the individual and collective dose targets, the studies to be performed, the zoning, the contact dose rates and the exposed work volume.
-In step 1, for example, an average dose constraint will be set as well as a collective dose target, including a margin.
-The optimization studies will result in a list of advantages and drawbacks of options.
-No zoning will be performed or contact dose rate calculations made and the exposed work volume will be estimated, with account taken of different options (the work is performed by workers or by robots).
+In step 1, for example, an average individual dose target is set, as well as a collective dose target, including a margin.
+The studies to be performed as part of the optimization process result in a list of advantages and drawbacks for each option.
+No zoning is performed and no contact dose rate calculations are made.
+The exposed work volume is estimated, with account taken of different options (e.g. whether the work is performed by workers or by robots).